BarbriSFCourseDetails

 The panel will review these and other key issues:

-• How can AI tools be used while protecting confidential information?
+• How can AI tools be used while protecting confidential and proprietary company information?

-• What are the implications for IP ownership when AI tools are used?
+• What are the implications for IP ownership when AI tools are involved in content development?